veit/jupyter-tutorial/docs/workspace/jupyter/notebook/shortcuts.rst

 Own keyboard shortcuts
 ----------------------

-You can also define your own keyboard shortcuts in :menuselection:`Help --> EditKeyboard Shortcuts`.
+You can also define your own keyboard shortcuts in :menuselection:`Help --> Edit Keyboard Shortcuts`.

 .. seealso::
    * `Keyboard Shortcut Customization